zaratan/thp_next_session_2/Semaine1/wiki/Devise.md

 * follow the devise documentation in order to create an **Admin** and a **User** model with the **confirmable** option.
 * run the migrations
 * update the routes
-* generate the views for each model
 * modify the administration controller so that only signed_in admins are authorized
-* test the database for both model attributes (using rspec)